 Students in either the M.Div. or the M.A. degree programs may pursue a Graduate Certificate in Urban Ministry.
 Those seeking the certificate must

-- complete one year of field placement or internship in an approved urban placement
+- complete two year of field placement or internship in an approved urban placement;

 - maintain a 2.5 or above overall GPA.